International Advisory Committee

 Australian Centre for Geomechanics

 Yves joined the Australian Centre for Geomechanics at The University of Western Australia in 1998 and was centre director, 2000-2019.
-Professor Potvin has published more than 100 articles and is the editor/co-editor of 14 conference proceedings and books.
-He has 40 years of experience in rock mechanics and mine design and has previously held managerial positions at Mount Isa Mines, the Noranda Technology Centre and worked as a mining engineer at Noranda Mines, Gaspe Division.
-Yves undertakes numerous collaborative industry-focussed research projects and is presently involved with the ACG’s Ground Support Systems Optimisation Project, and the Stope Reconciliation and Optimisation Project.
+He has published more than 100 articles and is the editor/co-editor of 14 conference proceedings and books.
+Yves has more than 40 years’ experience in rock mechanics and mine design and has previously held managerial positions at Mount Isa Mines, the Noranda Technology Centre and worked as a mining engineer at Noranda Mines, Gaspe Division.
+He undertakes numerous collaborative industry-focused research projects and is presently involved with the ACG’s Ground Support Systems Optimisation Project, and the Stope Reconciliation and Optimisation Project.
 He currently participates in several geotechnical review boards.

 Professor Pekka Särkkä

 Professor Pekka Särkkä is emeritus professor of rock engineering at Helsinki University of Technology (HUT, currently Aalto University) in Finland.
 He has more than 47 years’ mining and rock engineering experience; having spent over 20 years in mining, oil and gas, and consulting industries in Scandinavia and 27 years in academia including 11 years as head of rock engineering at HUT (1997-2007).
 Pekka retired from HUT in 2009 and has since then continued at Helsinki Metro Western Extensions.